zalando/engineering-principles/README.md

 ####Asynchronous communication
 Synchronous calls to remote systems can lead to threads in waiting state until the call times out.
 This can completely paralyze a system, as more and more threads move into that state until the system can no longer react to new requests.
 Further, synchronous calls are blocking and prevent the thread from doing anything else.

-We want to reduce the impact of remote failures by calling them asynchronously.
+We reduce the impact of remote failures by calling them asynchronously.
 We achieve this by choosing an **event-driven architecture** based on queues (typically wrapped by REST interfaces).
 Communication with other systems becomes non-blocking.
 While functionality might be compromised, the system continues working.
 ####Service Degradation
 We react to remote dependency failures by degrading a service until the remote dependency is working again.
 This means that your system must be aware of remote dependency health.
 It needs to detect failure, and it needs to notice when an external dependency becomes healthy again.
 ####Use Low-Tech Coupling